The 22 Best Road Trips From Denver

 The route up to Steamboat Springs is one of the most picturesque on this list.
 The real driving test is the final 20 miles over Rabbit Ears Pass.
 It climbs past 10,000 feet and is notorious for instant whiteouts and severe ice from October through May.

-💡 Driving To Hot Springs: Presuming you will be making a visit to the famous Strawberry Park Hot Springs when you arrive, make sure your vehicle is up to the job.
+💡 Driving To Hot Springs: You'll want to visit Strawberry Park Hot Springs while you're in Steamboat - make sure your vehicle is up to the job.
 The last two miles up to the springs are a steep, unpaved dirt road.
 In the winter, 4WD or AWD with snow tires are strictly mandated by law.
-Do not attempt it in a front-wheel drive rental car - you will get stuck and handed a massive fine.
+Do not attempt it in a front-wheel drive rental car - you will get stuck and fined.
 Book a local shuttle from downtown instead.

 Cross-Country & Long-Haul Routes

-If you want a serious mega adventure, or need to drive a lot further from Denver, we have a special guide for the best cross-country road trips from Denver, covering longer routes to places like Los Angeles, Chicago, and Seattle.
+If you want something bigger, check out my guide to cross-country road trips from Denver, including routes to Los Angeles, Chicago, and Seattle.

 Read full bio